SanjeevaRDodlapati/QeMLflow/docs/project-status/FOLDER_ORGANIZATION_FINAL_ASSESSMENT.md

 ## 🎯 **Executive Summary**

-**Current State:** ChemML's folder organization is functional but faces scalability challenges as more models integrate and documentation grows.
+**Current State:** QeMLflow's folder organization is functional but faces scalability challenges as more models integrate and documentation grows.

 **Key Finding:** While the codebase structure is professional (thanks to previous cleanup efforts), the documentation and examples folders show concerning patterns of redundancy and will not scale efficiently.